U.S. seen struggling to win fight in Afghan east

 Major General Daniel Allyn, who took over as commander in RC-East in May, voices confidence he can accomplish a mission that aims to disrupt the pipeline of weapons and fighters from Pakistan with a force of 33,000 U.S. and NATO soldiers.

-Allyn's tightly focused mission also includes nudging a green but growing Afghan security force into the lead.
+Allyn's tightly focussed mission also includes nudging a green but growing Afghan security force into the lead.

 GEOGRAPHY AS DESTINY